uglow/stylesheet-switcher/CONTRIBUTING.md

- │           ├──styles/           * css source code for this module │           ├──template/         * HTML templates for this module │           ├──systemTest/       * system test specs for this module │           ├──unitTest/         * unit test specs for this module │           └──                  * visual regression test specs for this module (if enabled) │
+ │           ├──styles/           * css source code for this module │           ├──template/         * HTML templates for this module │           ├──systemTest/       * system test specs for this module │           └──unitTest/         * unit test specs for this module │
  ├──dev/                          * development-build code is output here (Webpack may keep it in memory for speed) ├──dist/                         * production-build code is output here